DataCanvasIO/YLearn/docs/source/sub/est.rst

 .. topic:: ATE

-    Specifically, one interested causal quantity in YLearn is the difference
+    Specifically, one particular important causal quantity in YLearn is the difference

     .. math::